ibm-cloud-docs/cis/logpush.md

       Optional: Enable Organize logs into daily folders.

       Destination values for Cloud Object Storage must be unique.
-It is recommended to use a unique bucket path to avoid conflicts.
+Use a unique bucket path to avoid conflicts.

       An API key for the account where the Cloud Object Storage instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
 The API key can be rotated by using the [Update a Logpush job API](/docs/apis/cis#update-logpush-job-v2).